GW/DT invariants and 5D BPS indices for strips from topological recursion: Topological Recursion for the strip geometries

 Note that we have defined $F_g$ in \eqref{freeenergydefinition} for the $\omega_{g,n}$ generated by TR rather than by Log-TR.
 Since logarithmic singularities appear in the spectral curve \eqref{parametrizedspectralcurve}, it is fair to ask for an adjustment of the definition of $F_g$ in the context of Log-TR.
 Due to the recent definition of Log-TR, this has not yet been proposed.
 However for the curve considered here \eqref{parametrizedspectralcurve}, this is actually not necessary since we are in the situation where Log-TR breaks down to TR.
 The logarithmic pole of $y$ at $z=0,\infty$ is also present for $x$ except if $f= -1$ or $s-r-f=0$.
 Thus we consider $f\notin\{-1,s-r\}$.
 The definition of $F_g$ from \eqref{freeenergydefinition} will therefore give the correct free energy.

 Instead of using the actual algorithmic topological recursion which amounts to $2g-1$ recursive steps to compute $\omega_{g,1}$, we will apply the $x$--$y$ duality to derive all $F_g$ without applying any recursion. \begin{remark} In principle, the result for $F_g$ is known for the curve \eqref{spectralcurveintro}.
 One can deduce it via circumventing with the remodeling conjecture \cite{Bouchard:2007ys} to Gromov-Witten theory.
 It can be written in terms of Hodge class integrals on the moduli space of complex curves.
-However, a direct computation via Topological Recursion was never succeeded in the literature which will be rectified in this article to also gain further insight. \end{remark} Since the $x$--$y$ duality will play a fundamental role in the derivation, it is important to mention again that $\omega_{g,n}$ is still generated by TR whereas the dual correlators $\omega_{g,n}^\vee$ necessarily need Log-TR, since the $x$--$y$ duality only holds in the setting of Log-TR if logarithmic poles are present, even if one of the families breaks down to TR which is the case for $\omega_{g,n}$.
+Although the free energy $F_g$ was computed using the topological vertex method \cite{Iqbal:2004ne} a direct computation via Topological Recursion was never performed in the literature which we provide in this article and as a bonus we also gain further insights.

+\end{remark} Since the $x$--$y$ duality will play a fundamental role in the derivation, it is important to mention again that $\omega_{g,n}$ is still generated by TR whereas the dual correlators $\omega_{g,n}^\vee$ necessarily need Log-TR, since the $x$--$y$ duality only holds in the setting of Log-TR if logarithmic poles are present, even if one of the families breaks down to TR which is the case for $\omega_{g,n}$.
 For $\omega_{g,n}^\vee$, a simple situation appears since $y$ is unramified, the first two lines of (the $x$--$y$ dual of) \eqref{eq:TR-introLog} vanish and we are left with contributions from the logarithmic poles of $x$ which are not poles of $y$.
 Due to this formula, all $\omega_{g,n}^\vee$ with $2g+n-2>0$ can be written for the curve \eqref{parametrizedspectralcurve} as

 Recall $S(t)=\frac{e^{t/2}-e^{-t/2}}{t}$.

 From \eqref{omgdual}, all poles of $\omega_{g,n}^\vee$ are just located at the log-vital points of $x$, which are at $z=1,\frac{1}{\alpha_j},\frac{1}{\beta_j}$.
 Following the definition of the dual free energy $F_g^\vee$ in the sense of \eqref{freeenergydefinition}, we actually find that $F_g^\vee=0$.